shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 ### Estimated time: 40 minutes

-In this exercise, you will enable Azure Active Directory (AAD) authentication and Managed Identity on virtual machines by deploying a VM extension.
+In this exercise, you will enable Managed Identity feature and configure Azure Active Directory (AAD) based authentication for SSH login by deploying a VM extension on virtual machines.
 Additionally, you'll activate Automanage on existing machines to streamline configuration and monitoring.
 This process simplifies identity management and automates the operational tasks necessary for managing VMs efficiently in Azure, ensuring enhanced security and compliance across your cloud environment.

 ## Lab objectives